John-SW-Elliott/RememberMed/README.md

 how data is handled.

 #### 1. Data the app uses
-You enter, on your own device: medication name, dose, route, interval, treatment start and duration, notes, follow-up dates and the record of each dose.
-In the nursing module, also the data of the patients you register — name or initials, bed, age, allergies and notes.
+You enter, on your own device, the information needed to schedule and track a treatment, such as the medication and its dosing details, notes and the record of each dose.
+In the nursing module, you may also enter data about the patients you register, including health-related information.

 #### 2. Where the data stays
 **On your device only.** The app has no server, creates no account, asks for no login and sends nothing over the internet.
 There is no advertising and no usage analytics.

-Android automatic backup is **turned off** for this app: data is not copied to the cloud nor transferred to another device.
+Automatic cloud backup is turned off: data is not copied to the cloud nor transferred to another device.

 #### 3. Third-party data (nursing module)
 Health data is sensitive personal data (Brazil's Law 13.709/2018 — LGPD — and equivalent